xu-chiheng/Note/Tool/patch/llvm/README.txt

 cygwin-CGCall.h.patch
 Reduced number of inline elements of CallArgList.
 This fix bootstraping on Cygwin, using GCC 13.2.0 as stage 0 compiler.
-It seems that the size of this type can't be larger than a unknown limit.
+It seems that the size of CallArgList can't be larger than an unknown limit.

 In file included from /cygdrive/e/Note/Tool/llvm/clang/tools/libclang/CIndexer.cpp:35: